dermotte/liresolr/README.md

 Extracting histograms
 ---------------------
 Extracts the histogram and the hashes of an image for use with the Lire sorting function.
-It will give you hashes and a truncated query for BitSampling (`bs-list` and `bs-query`) and MetricSpaces (`ms-list` and `ms-query`), but the latter only if it's available. the return values for `bs-list` and `ms-list` are ordered by ascending document frequency (BitSampling) and distance from the image to the respective reference point.
+It will give you hashes and a truncated query for BitSampling (`bs_list` and `bs_query`) and MetricSpaces (`ms_list` and `ms_query`), but the latter only if it's available. the return values for `bs_list` and `ms_list` are ordered by ascending document frequency (BitSampling) and distance from the image to the respective reference point.

 Parameters:

 -   **extract** .. the URL of the image.
 Note that the image has to be accessible by the web server Java has to be able to read it.
 -   **field** .. gives the feature field to search for (optional, default=cl_ha, values see above)
+-   **accuracy** .. double in [0.05, 1] indicates how many query terms should be in the queries.

 Function querioes with lirefunc